Frequently Asked Questions

-No. Your application cannot be processed without GRE scores and a copy of the unofficial GRE Score Report, which should be uploaded to the online application (preferably in PDF format).
+If you plan to submit GRE scores, a copy of the unofficial GRE Score Report should be uploaded to the online application (in PDF format) before the deadline.
 If you take the computer adaptive GRE exam, please plan your examination date for November or earlier.
 If you take the written GRE exam, please plan your examination date for September or earlier because scores from the written GRE exam take approximately six weeks to reach USF.

 Yes.
 If you have one or two semesters before obtaining your bachelor’s degree, you may apply as long as your upper-level GPA remains at least a 3.0.
 You will need to request an additional official transcript showing that your bachelor’s degree was awarded before being officially accepted by the university.